-Optum therefore needed a dynamic configuration automation solution that would scale with its massive data center infrastructure, flex with the diverse needs of its various teams and minimize manual work to provide a self-support model, thereby freeing its teams to focus on application optimization rather than infrastructure.
-For that purpose, Optum developed an attribute repository in-house — called “Lighthouse” — to control what configurations, versions and plugins go out to each individual server deployed with any of the UnitedHealth Group data centers.
+Optum needed a dynamic configuration automation solution that would scale with its massive data center infrastructure, flex with the diverse needs of its various teams and minimize manual work to provide a self-support model, thereby freeing its teams to focus on application optimization rather than infrastructure.
+Optum developed an attribute repository in-house, called “Lighthouse”, to control what configurations, versions and plugins go out to each individual server deployed with any of the UnitedHealth Group data centers.
 As with any large enterprise, scale is a critical piece to consider with any item.
 Optum’s automation journey involved deploying Telegraf, InfluxDB and Lighthouse at scale.
 Lighthouse gives Optum the ability to dynamically change items and have configurations rolled out within 30 minutes without ever touching a server.

 “How do you make this so easy?
 That was our goal – we want this to install Telegraf and use InfluxDB.
 We want this to be so simple that you don’t have to do any work other than requesting that the Chef cookbook get applied to your server.”

 Adobe uses InfluxDB as the database for SharePoint microservices, as it is highly scalable and reliable.

 Allscripts uses InfluxDB, Kafka, Grafana and NGINX to improve healthcare IT infrastructure.

 BBOXX uses InfluxDB to monitor 85,000+ solar batteries, gain usage patterns insights and for anomaly detection.